 - Nominees must be a part of the School of Public Health community (e.g. volunteer, alumnus/na, community partner, former faculty or staff member, etc.).
-They do not have to be an alumnus/a.
+They do not have to be an alum.
 Current employees are not eligible.

 - Nominees must be distinguished in their profession.

 - Nominees must reflect the core values of UMD and SPH.